opentensor/developer-docs/docs/getting-started/wallets.md

 Use this option if your activities are limited to sending and receiving TAO and you are not creating a subnet or participating as a subnet validator or a subnet miner.
 :::

-To create a basic wallet account use the Chrome Extension for Bittensor Wallet.
+To create a basic wallet account, use the Chrome Extension for Bittensor Wallet.
 Follow the below steps:

 1. The Wallet will first create a wallet account address in the form of a 48-hexadecimal character string that usually starts with `5`.
 2. Critically, the Wallet will show you a 12-word list arranged in a specific order.
 You are required to keep this list of words, without changing the word order, in a safe location.
 This list of ordered words is called by various names such as **mnemonic** or **seed phrase**.
 3. The Wallet will then prompt you for specific mnemonic words as a way of authentication.
 4. Next, you will assign a name and a password to your wallet account.
 5. Finally, to receive TAO from another party, you will give them your wallet account address from Step 1 (the 48-hexadecimal character string) as the destination address.
 Similarly, to send (transfer) TAO to another party, you will first ask them for their wallet address and send TAO to their wallet address.
-You can create multiple wallet accounts, each with a different name, and even a different password for each wallet account, this way.
+YThis way, you can create multiple wallet accounts, each with a different name and even a different password for each wallet account.

 ### Mnemonic

 :::danger Always keep your mnemonic safe
 Anyone who knows the mnemonic for your wallet account can access your TAO tokens.
-Hence you must always keep this mnemonic in a safe and secure place, known only to you.
-More important, if you lose your wallet address, you can use its mnemonic (that you stored away in safekeeping) to restore the wallet.
+Hence, you must always keep this mnemonic in a safe and secure place known only to you.
+More importantly, if you lose your wallet address, you can use its mnemonic (stored away in safekeeping) to restore the wallet.
 :::

 :::note Use Import option in Chrome Wallet Extension